m-ld/sustainable-web-apps/spec/design/xql.md

 # "xQL": A query language

-To make such an application suitably easy to build well, we believe developers need a language for interacting with data which is:
+To make a sustainable application suitably easy to build well, we believe developers need a language for interacting with data which is:

 - **Expressive**—able express all the data access and mutation an application